French conjugation: Être

 This verb has different stems for different tenses.
-These are all pronounced differently: imperfect ét-; present subjunctive soi-; future and conditional ser-; simple past and past subjunctive in f-.
+These are all pronounced differently: imperfect ét-; present subjunctive soi-; future and conditional ser-; past simple and past subjunctive in f-.
 The inflections of these tenses are as a regular -oir verb (that is, as an -re verb but with the vowel u //y// in the f- forms).
 For example, subjunctive soyons, soyez is pronounced with the y sound of other -re and -oir verbs.

-In the simple present, not only are there stem changes, but the inflections are irregular as well:
+In the present simple, not only are there stem changes, but the inflections are irregular as well: